statycc/ifspec/README.md

 -------------------------------------------------------------------------------
 ```

-* This means a benchmark may contain multiple files.
+* A single benchmark can include multiple Java files.
-* Certain files are be duplicated between secure/insecure benchmark variants.
+* Some files are be duplicated between secure/insecure benchmark variants.
 * The four Deep* benchmarks account for >90% of the lines of code.
 * The remaining 228 benchmarks are < 200 LOC.